Here are a few ideas of things to do and see while you are enjoying your City Break in Plymouth

-Start your explorationby visiting the famous historic Barbican.
-This is the old part of Plymouth and it is steeped in history.
-See where the Pilgrim Fathers left England on their voyage to the New World.
+Start your exploration by visiting Plymouth’s historic Barbican.
+This is the oldest part of the city and it is truly steeped in history.
+See where the Pilgrim Fathers left England from on their voyage to the New World.
 This spot is marked by the famous Mayflower Steps, the perfect place to start your tour.

 Across the road from here, visit the Mayflower Visitor Centre and learn more about the Pilgrims, who they were and why they undertook such a monumentous voyage.
-A little further along is Island House, on the side of which is a plaque with all the names and occupations of the Pilgrims – it makes fascinating reading.
+A little further along is the Island House, on the side of which is a plaque with all the names and occupations of the Pilgrims – it makes a fascinating read.

 Meander around the cobbled streets taking in more than 400 years of history.
 You will find New Street, one of the oldest streets in Plymouth, and The Elizabethan House which contains furniture and household effects of the period.
 A little further along New Street is local historian, Chris Robinson’s shop which is a goldmine of historical publications and pictures of old Plymouth.
 Further again is The Elizabethan Garden, a hidden gem.
 It is rumoured that the Pilgrim Fathers ate their last supper before embarking on their epic voyage at the building which now contains Plymouth Gin, one of Britain’s oldest working distilleries.
 See the gin being made and sample it too.

 If all this walking has made you hungry, turn back taking in the galleries, gift shops and art and craft workshops and head for one of the many tea rooms and restaurants serving traditional Devon lunches.
 Seafood is a speciality and is usually freshly caught on the same day.